International Development MSc

 Option for Study Abroad

-You will engage with contemporary global challenges including poverty, inequality, the climate crisis and the wider Sustainable Development Goals (SDGs).
-We explore critical concerns such as decolonising development, activism, volunteering and solidarity for development, conflict and displacement, the influence of technology and innovation and the impacts of environmental injustices.
+You will engage with contemporary global challenges, including poverty, inequality, the climate crisis and the wider Sustainable Development Goals (SDGs).
+We explore critical concerns such as decolonising development, activism, volunteering and solidarity for development, conflict and displacement, the influence of technology and innovation, and the impacts of environmental injustices.

-As part of the programme, you can choose to participate in an international study visit, gaining real world experience of the challenges of tackling global inequalities and the ways that NGOs and other development actors address key global challenges.
+As part of the programme, you can choose to participate in an international study visit, gaining real-world experience of the challenges of tackling global inequalities and the ways that NGOs and other development actors address key global challenges.

-The course attracts a cohort of students from a wide variety of professional and disciplinary backgrounds.
-This includes those from government, the private sector and NGOs.
+Delivered by our specialist teaching team of internationally recognised academics from the Centre for Global Development, our staff draw on their extensive networks and experience to ensure that you graduate with knowledge at the forefront of the sector.
+The course attracts students from a wide variety of professional and disciplinary backgrounds, including those from government, the private sector and NGOs.
 It is also popular with students who have studied Geography, Politics, Social Sciences, Law and Business at undergraduate level.

-You will engage with contemporary global challenges including poverty, inequality, the climate crisis and the wider Sustainable Development Goals (SDGs).
-We explore critical concerns such as decolonising development, activism, volunteering and solidarity for development, conflict and displacement, the influence of technology and innovation and the impacts of environmental injustices.
+You will engage with contemporary global challenges, including poverty, inequality, the climate crisis and the wider Sustainable Development Goals (SDGs).
+We explore critical concerns such as decolonising development, activism, volunteering and solidarity for development, conflict and displacement, the influence of technology and innovation, and the impacts of environmental injustices.

-As part of the programme, you can choose to participate in an international study visit, gaining real world experience of the challenges of tackling global inequalities and the ways that NGOs and other development actors address key global challenges.
+As part of the programme, you can choose to participate in an international study visit, gaining real-world experience of the challenges of tackling global inequalities and the ways that NGOs and other development actors address key global challenges.

-The course attracts a cohort of students from a wide variety of professional and disciplinary backgrounds.
-This includes those from government, the private sector and NGOs.
+Delivered by our specialist teaching team of internationally recognised academics from the Centre for Global Development, our staff draw on their extensive networks and experience to ensure that you graduate with knowledge at the forefront of the sector.
+The course attracts students from a wide variety of professional and disciplinary backgrounds, including those from government, the private sector and NGOs.
 It is also popular with students who have studied Geography, Politics, Social Sciences, Law and Business at undergraduate level.

 Level of Study